ubarsc/pyshepseg/README.md

 # pyshepseg
 Python implementation of image segmentation algorithm of Shepherd et al (2019) Operational Large-Scale Segmentation of Imagery Based on Iterative Elimination.
 Remote Sensing 11(6).

+Note: project still under heavy development.
+Use at your own risk.